michaelmechenko/opengl-sgraph-renderer/README.md

-# Ray Tracer Application
+# OpenGL Scene Graph Renderer and Ray Tracer

-This application is a ray tracer that can render scenes defined using a scene graph.
+This application is an OpenGL-based renderer that render scenes defined using a scene graph.
 It supports basic shading, shadows, reflections, and texture mapping for spheres and boxes.
 It also includes a text-based scene graph renderer for debugging and visualization.
+Finally, a bespoke ray-tracing algorithm creates a PPM render of the scene shown in the application window.

 ## Features